 What Do Python Developers Do?

-Because of the versatility of the Python programming language, Python developers perform a variety of tasks.
-Python developers usually work on the back-end of the website.
-Their work often includes integrating with other applications, such as MySQL for database management.
+Because of the versatility of the Python programming language, Python developers can work in a variety of settings.
+Python developers often work on the back-end of websites and applications, using MySQL for database management.